lkodinsson/MARS/Fantasy/Talents.md

 When you acquire this talent you will choose a metamagic category from the table below.
 This talent can be taken multiple times (once for each category).

 Before casting any spell, you may choose to modify it using any metamagic talents you have acquired.
-When you do, you must adjustments to that spell to pay for the metamagic: a mana cost adjustment and/or a spellcasting difficulty adjustment.
-You will apply these adjustments, per each use of metamagic.
+When you do, you must make adjustments to that spell to pay for the metamagic: a mana cost adjustment and a spellcasting difficulty adjustment.
+You will apply both of these adjustments, per each use of metamagic.

 Each spell you cast can be modified by metamagics a combined number of times equal to the total number of metamagic talents you have.
 Metamagics that reduce the mana cost or spellcasting difficulty can only be applied half this many times (to a minimum of up to once), but still count toward the total.
 You may apply the same metamagic more than once in this way.

+Spells be adjusted simultaneously by metamagics that have opposite modifiers, like widened and reduced.

 ###### Table: Metamagic Categories & Modifiers
 | Metamagic | Mana Cost<br/>Adjustment | Difficulty<br/>Adjustment | Modifier |